abdelazizmirasoft/bot-followfast/README.md

 2. Locate in your screen all the images in the buttons folder.
 3. Take a screenshot of each image in the buttons folder and replace it there under the SAME name.
 # Note
-The current script may work for you if you got the same resolution as mine, otherwise you should follow the steps above.
+The current script may work for you if you got the same screen resolution as mine, otherwise you should follow the steps above.